EdwardMan917/matic-docs/docs/edge/consensus/bls.md

 `ibft switch` command adds a fork setting, which enables BLS from the middle of the chain, into `genesis.json`.

-Specify the height from which the chain starts BLS mode for `--from`, and the height at which the contract is updated for `--deployment`.
+Specify the height from which the chain starts using the BLS mode with the `from` flag, and the height at which the contract is updated with the `development` flag.

 ```bash
 polygon-edge ibft switch --chain ./genesis.json --type PoS --ibft-validator-type bls --deployment 50 --from 200